Prerequisites to Installing Spring Cloud® Services for Pivotal Cloud Foundry

 Missing certs: *.uaa.example.com - exiting install.
 Please refer to the Security Requirements section of the Spring Cloud Services prerequisites documentation.

 If you are installing Spring Cloud Services version 1.4.0 or earlier, your Elastic Runtime deployment must have at least one shared domain available (see the Shared Domains section of the Routes and Domains topic in the PCF documentation).
-If the Elastic Runtime deployment does not have at least one shared domain available, the Spring Cloud Services service broker applications cannot be deployed and the installation will fail.
+If the Elastic Runtime deployment does not have at least one shared domain available, the Spring Cloud Services service broker is unable to deploy service instance backing applications.

-In Spring Cloud Services version 1.4.1 and later, the service broker applications can be deployed using a private domain assigned to the
+In Spring Cloud Services version 1.4.1 and later, service instance backing applications can be deployed using a private domain assigned to the